 6. For a minimum of six weeks use the suggested* products for Rosacea to de-sensitise and strengthen the skin.

 8. NEVER allow a mask to dry completely, this will draw moisture from the surface of the skin resulting in dehydration and irritation.

-*The suggested products for Rosacea are found in MV’s Travel Essentials for Hypersensitivity.
 This is Step 1 of a 2-step process.
 We recommend using the products from Step 1 for a minimum of 6 weeks before moving to Step 2.
 Introducing too many products at first may lead to further irritation and breakout, resulting in disappointment and frustration.

 Use the Signature Mask once a week to help desensitise and strengthen the skin.

 Tips for developing a gentle and simple skin care regime

 - Adopt a ‘less is more’ approach to your skincare regime — clear out your bathroom cabinet so you are not tempted to use up products that are no longer suitable.